hanasakiryou/Minecraft-Worlds/README.md

 - The main folder of your minecraft world.
 If you don't know where it is, please search online for tutorials.
 - Several screenshots of the featured places or buildings in your map, and a brief description of each screenshot.
 Please mind that we might not use all of them as saving for public resources.

+You should also include your **contact info** in your email if you want to let others to contact you if they are interested in cooperate with you.

 Email contact: rinalic39@gmail.com

 ### Push access to the repository